Joe-Collins-1986/minesweeper/README.md

    #### Flags
    Flags are placed by the user on cells they deduce have mines to ensure they do not forget and select them by accident.

    Each time a user makes a guess they will be asked if they would like to place a flag at these coordinates.
-If they select yes then the board will show a 'F' in this cell on the next round.
+If they select yes, then the board will show a 'F' in this cell on the next round.

    ![Place Flag](readme_assets/features/demo-features/gameplay/place-flag.png)